JulioC/keyvalues-python/README.md

 KeyValues
 =========

-Module for parsing, using and writing files with Key Values format used by Valve.
+Package for parsing, using and writing files with Key Values format used by Valve.

 The parser is supposed to follow the format specification, which is reproduced on [this Valve Developer Wiki page](https://developer.valvesoftware.com/wiki/KeyValues).
 The exception is for macros (eg `#base`, `#include`).